ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 When you run approve it will open a text editor; just fill out the form, save it, and let the requester enter a password when prompted.

+For reference, `user_name` will be the username used to log in to the newly-created account, `group_name` is the full name of the group, e.g.
+'Open Computing Facility', and `email` should ideally point somewhere that will be read by whoever will be maintaining the account. `signatory` has been deprecated.

 Optionally, if you pass the OID as the only argument, the `group_name`, `callink_oid`, and `email` fields will get filled in automatically using the